rokkopy/qe-seminar/README.md

-# qe-seminar
+# Notes on QuantEcon.py

-Notes on QuantEcon.py
+This notes are maintained by QuantEcon.py Study Group at Kobe University.
+Comments are welcome.